Illinois Drug Laws in 2020

 - Legalized hemp — PA-100-1091 legalizes industrial hemp.
 Hemp is a derivative of cannabis and contains almost none of the mind-altering chemical THC, but it has useful purposes and can be a big cash crop.
 Illinois’ Department of Natural Resources is finalizing the specific rules farmers will have to follow, regulating seed distribution and crop amounts to prevent trouble with federal law enforcement.

 - Ban on synthetic marijuana — All synthetic cannabinoids (plants or oils with chemicals added that are meant to mimic the effects of marijuana) will now be Schedule I controlled substances and illegal in Illinois if misused or if not approved by the U.S. Food and Drug Administration.
 SB 2341 also closes a loophole in which manufacturers could evade the law with slight alterations to their formulas.
-Manufacturing or delivery of those substances would carry two to five years of prison time and fines of up to $25,000.
+Manufacture or delivery of those substances would carry two to five years of prison time and fines of up to $25,000.
 Possession may result in at least one year in jail.

 Additional Drug-related Laws: